About this investment trust

 The figures shown relate to past performance.
 Past performance is not a reliable indicator of future results.

-During May the Company’s NAV per share retuned 7.8% to 1,676.53p on a total return basis, outperforming our benchmark index which returned 6.4%.1
+During August, the Company’s NAV per share returned -2.0% to 1,684.48p on a total return basis, while our benchmark index (Deutsche Numis Smaller Companies plus AIM (excluding Investment Companies) Index) returned -1.2%.1

 In summary, and as we have highlighted for a long period of time now, the current valuation of the UK market, and in particular UK small and mid-cap, is about as attractive as we have ever seen.
 Meanwhile, the economic backdrop is certainly improving.
 Unemployment remains low, balance sheets remain strong, inflation is falling, consumer confidence and PMIs are improving.
 This backdrop gives confidence that the earnings outlook for our businesses is broadly supportive for an earnings recovery.
-At the same time, the announcement of the UK General Election in July could be just what our market needs to finally end this persistent investor aversion from the UK and stem the outflows from UK small & mid-caps, which saw their first month of inflows in April in almost three years.
-In this scenario, we could see an environment where small & mid-caps, and in particular the holdings in this trust, could move a long way on limited liquidity.
+Meanwhile, Labour’s victory in the General election could now mark the end of the persistent investor aversion from the UK and stem the outflows from UK small and mid-caps.
+Labour’s business friendly policies and some much-needed stability in government, should provide a more positive backdrop for businesses to start investing with some level of certainty and investors to once again look to the UK market for an attractive return.
+Furthermore, the first interest rate cut announced by the BoE could be a catalyst for equity market leadership to broaden beyond US mega cap tech, which should begin to filter down into the UK SMID (small and mid cap) universe.
+In this scenario, we could see an environment where small and mid-caps, and in particular the holdings in this portfolio, could move a long way on limited liquidity.

 As ever, we remain focused on the micro, industry level change and stock specific analysis and the opportunities we are seeing today in our universe are as exciting as ever.
 Historically, periods of heightened volatility have been followed by strong returns for the strategy and presented excellent investment opportunities.